 Grow Your List and Keep Growing It

 Once you have your Seed list in a good place – take it over to your good friend Google Keyword Planner in Google Ads and grab the search volume for each one.
 This will tell you how often all the keywords you put together are actually getting searched and which ones to focus on first.
-At this stage, you want to dig into more keyword research tools and get related keywords and co-occurrence terms.
+At this stage, you want a keyword research tool to get related keywords and co-occurrence terms.
 Do some competitor research and dig up as many relevant keywords as possible – you want the full picture of how people are currently searching for a product like yours.

 Sift through all of your keyword research to find anything that is a fit.
 Take your list once more through Google Ads for search volume and start your content production plan with this list.
 (If you’re a Demandwell customer, your keyword list will be prioritized for you by our proprietary ranking system.
 We actually don’t recommend fully relying on search volume – more on that here.